 Mandala tattoos have become incredibly popular because they are mesmerizingly beautiful.
 They are created using shapes and symbols to form a circular pattern, and mandala artwork can also take on several forms, including a highly detailed bee design.
 The mandala represents harmony, tranquility, and balance and will take time to complete because of the details.
 The appeal is that looking at your piece is about more than just the beauty, and the way the patterns are created can make you feel a sense of calm.

 Minimalist tattoos have become increasingly popular because they simplify your chosen design.
 The result is simple but cool, focusing more on the subject matter than the style.
 This approach has little detail, almost no shading or color, and is often created smaller.
 The appeal is that the crisp, clean lines look great and can be completed quickly.
 There is no limit to what you can or cannot ink, with the right tattoo artist creating anything from flowers to animals.
 A bee looks excellent in this style, and the focus will be on the symbolism of your tattoo rather than its style.

 41. Neo-Traditional Bee Tattoo

-If you want a striking tattoo that will demand attention, look no further than neo-traditional.
+If you want a striking piece that will demand attention, look no further than neo traditional tattoo.
 The style is bold, bright, and features thick black lines.
 It is similar in appearance to American Traditional tattoos.
 Still, it is more detailed, using more colors, whereas the American Traditional is often a limited color palette of blue, green, red, yellow, and black.
 A bee design is an excellent choice for this technique, and you can experiment with different colors; it does not have to be the standard black and yellow combination only and can incorporate blue or red.